 The tax treatment of your Notes is uncertain.
 The tax treatment of your Notes will depend upon whether the Notes are properly treated as variable rate debt instruments or contingent payment debt instruments.
 This in turn depends, in part, upon whether it is reasonably expected that the return on the Notes during the first half of the Notes' term will be significantly greater or less than the return on the Notes during the second half of the Notes' term.
-Based on our numerical analysis, we expect to take the position that it is not reasonably expected that the return on the Notes during the first half of the Notes' term will be significantly greater or less than the return on the Notes during the second half of the Notes' term.
-We accordingly expect to treat your Notes as variable rate debt instruments for U.S. federal income tax purposes.
+Based on our numerical analysis, we intend to take the position that it is not reasonably expected that the return on the Notes during the first half of the Notes' term will be significantly greater or less than the return on the Notes during the second half of the Notes' term.
+We accordingly intend to treat your Notes as variable rate debt instruments for U.S. federal income tax purposes.

-Based on market conditions on the trade date, we may take the position that it is reasonably expected that the return on the Notes during the first half of the Notes term will be significantly greater or less than the return on the Notes during the second half of the Notes term.
-In this case, we would treat your Notes as contingent payment debt instruments, as discussed below under "Alternative Tax Treatments".
-We will make a final determination as to the manner in which we intend to treat the Notes on the trade date based on market conditions in effect at such time.
-The final pricing supplement will set forth the manner in which we intend to treat the Notes for tax purposes.
 Except as otherwise noted below under "Alternative Tax Treatments," the discussion below assumes that the Notes will be treated as variable rate debt instruments for U.S. federal income tax purposes.
 Under this characterization, interest on a Note generally will be included in the income of a U.S. Holder as ordinary income at the time it is accrued or is received in accordance with the U.S. Holder's regular method of accounting for U.S. federal income tax purposes.
-Please see the discussion in the prospectus under the section entitled "U.S. Federal Income Tax Considerations-General-Consequences to U.S. Holders-Variable Rate Debt Securities" for a discussion of these rules.
+Please see the discussion in the prospectus under the section entitled "U.S. Federal Income Tax Considerations-Taxation of Debt Securities-Consequences to U.S. Holders-Variable Rate Debt Securities" for a discussion of these rules.

 Upon the sale, exchange, redemption, retirement, or other disposition of a Note, a U.S. Holder will recognize gain or loss equal to the difference between the amount realized upon the sale, exchange, redemption, retirement, or other disposition (less an amount equal to any accrued interest not previously included in income if the Note is disposed of between interest payment dates, which will be included in income as interest income for U.S. federal income tax purposes) and the U.S. Holder's adjusted tax basis in the Note.
-A U.S. Holder's adjusted tax basis in a Note generally will be the cost of the Note to such U.S. Holder.
+A U.S. Holder's adjusted tax basis in the Note of the Note to such U.S. Holder.
 Any gain or loss realized on the sale, exchange, redemption, retirement, or other disposition of a Note generally will be capital gain or loss if the Note has been held for more than one year.
 The ability of U.S. Holders to deduct capital losses is subject to limitations under the Code.